A voice keyboard that keeps your voice on your phone.

 The professionals who recognize this shift and adapt their workflows accordingly will have a meaningful advantage.
 Not because they work harder, but because they have removed the friction between thinking and doing.

 The best part?
 Getting started takes five minutes.
 Install an on-device dictation tool, set up a global hotkey, and start with your next email.
-Your voice is your fastest tool — and with offline, private, on-device processing, it works everywhere you do.
+Your voice is your fastest tool - and with offline, private, on-device processing, it works everywhere you do.
+For a complete walkthrough of how voice-first workflows translate into real productivity gains, see our voice productivity use case guide.

 The average person speaks at approximately 150 words per minute and types at roughly 40 words per minute, making voice dictation about 3.75 times faster for raw text generation.
 Stanford research confirms that dictation is roughly 3x faster than typing when accounting for real-world conditions including corrections and formatting.
 For most knowledge workers, this translates to saving 45 minutes to 1 hour per day.